Strawberry Swing: Frank Ocean cover

 Singer-songwriter Frank Ocean performed an alternative R&B cover version of the song on his 2011 mixtape Nostalgia, Ultra.
 AbsolutePunk's Holly Hox called Ocean's version "catchy", musing that it "proves that Ocean's voice is as great as his knack for writing thoughtful pop songs."
 Connor O'Neill of The Miscellany News writes that "there is so much atmosphere you almost melt into it, and he spreads you over an apocalyptic swan song."
 Music critic Robert Christgau felt that Ocean's cover was superior to the original, stating that it's "where the alienated young R&B pro rewrites the sappy Coldplay single without underplaying its lyricism or, as promised, its nostalgia.
 'I've loved the good times here' is a sendoff worthy of the 'dying world' Ocean calls home."
-Sputnikmusic's Rudy K. commented that Ocean's song "nearly shits all over anything Coldplay has done."

 Ocean performed his cover of the song during his 2011 Nostalgia Ultra tour, and his 2012 Channel Orange tour through North America.
-Ocean performed the song during his 2011 setlist at Coachella, and Complex praised his performance, writing that Ocean's "voice sounds as buttery live as it does on record."
+Complex praised his performance, writing that Ocean's "voice sounds as buttery live as it does on record."